rcekan/gworld/README.md

 Ultimately, it would be interesting to have multiple species evolving, perhaps with different fit functions.
 In this case, maybe it would be a matter of renaming "World" to "Species", and then you would create multiple species that all reference the same environment, such that they can interact.

 So much to do.
 So little time.
+I'll continue using it for personal projects and add to it as needed.

-If you're using the library and have a feature request and/or would like to contribute, I'd love to hear from you (I guess notify me `@rcekan`, with an issue, is that the only way?)
+If you're using the library and have a feature request and/or would like to contribute, I'd love to hear from you!
+(I guess notify me `@rcekan` with an issue, is that the only way?)